robinroyer/algorithmAnalysis/README.md

-# Algorithm_introspection
+# AlgorithmAnalysis

 This repo is used to make an hybrid analysis of two recursive algorithms(empirical & theoretical):
 - *Merge Sort*
 - *Bucket Sort*

-> Both of these two algorithms use the insertion Sort to sort small arrays depending on a threshold parameter
+> Both of these two algorithms use the insertion Sort to sort small arrays depending on a threshold parameter.

 ### Execution